tooldigital/Gaussian-Splatting-For-Dummies/README.md

 # Prepare your data
 We have created 2 scripts to prepare your data.

 The easiest way to assemble data is taking frames from a video or using photos from your scene or object.
-We advise especially to run the images script - 1a_export_images.py -  scripts even if you already have images ready.
+We advise especially to run the images script - 1a_export_images.py - even if you already have images ready.
 We noticed that orientation data coming from images taken with a phone can influence the Guassian Splat the wrong way.

 Open one of the provided scripts - 1a_export_images.py or 1b_export_video.py, either for images or video and adjust the source and destination target paths.